kinnewig/dcs2/README.md

 - `<PACKAGE>_CUSTOM_TAG`: If defined, this variable sets a custom Git tag (commit hash, branch, or release) for <PACKAGE>.
 Use this to select a specific version or snapshot.

 ### Available Third-Party Libraries
+#### BOOST
+- `BOOST_DIR`: If Boost is installed on a custom path, the path has to be provided, otherwise deal.II will not find BOOST.

 #### BLIS
 - `TPL_ENABLE_BLIS`: Enable or disable LAPACK as a third-party library (default: OFF)
 - `BLIS_VERSION`: Specify the BLIS version (default: "0.9.0")